 Class members of the lawsuit will be notified of all important developments in the case and receive an equal share of compensation from the final settlement in the event of a favorable outcome.

-Understanding How To File Zantac Lawsuits: Class Action Lawsuits vs. Multidistrict Lawsuits
+Understanding How To File Zantac Lawsuits: Class Action Lawsuits vs. Multidistrict Litigation

 Navigating the legal world can be difficult for anyone who has not studied to become an attorney, or ever filed a lawsuit.
 If you’re filing a Zantac lawsuit, you’ll want to understand which type of claim you’re filing and why.

-In the case of Zantac lawsuits, this means understanding the difference between class action lawsuits and multidistrict lawsuits.
+In the case of Zantac lawsuits, this means understanding the difference between class action lawsuits and multidistrict litigation (MDL).

 Class action lawsuits occur when an entire group of people decides to file together against another party for a harmful prescription drug, medical device, or other product.

 Multidistrict lawsuits are similar in form to class action lawsuits but differ in many ways.
 Multidistrict lawsuits are comprised of many individuals filing singular lawsuits against a party or parties.